N. Ganesan: Early life

 He was also an avid reader and supporter of the arts in Singapore and contributed by teaching Literature classes later in life at the National University of Singapore.

-The arts definitely was a family trait as his niece, Madhavi Krishnan is famed classical Bharatanatyam dancer and ex-Indian film actress and the first female recipient of Singapore's Cultural Medallion in 1979.

-FAS
+Football career

 Ganesan was responsible for changing the Malaysia Cup venue from the Jalan Besar Stadium to the 55,000 capacity National Stadium.
 He also revamped the local leagues and their 118 teams into the 30-team National Football League.

 Ganesan was also a staunch supporter of coach Choo Seng Quee, whom he brought in as national coach after he became the chairman of the FAS.
 Choo subsequently led Singapore to a Malaysia Cup title in 1977, twelve years after the team last won the competition.

 Ganesan fought for the Pre-World Cup tournament to be held in Singapore's National Stadium in 1977.
 Singapore finished second in the group but lost to Hong Kong in the play-off final.

 The Lion City Cup was founded by Ganesan in 1977 as the first Under-16 tournament in the world.
 The tournament would serve as inspiration for FIFA to introduce the FIFA U-16 World Championship in 1985.

 Ganesan was awarded the Pingat Bakti Masyarakat medal in 1978 for his services to Singapore football.

+Personal life

+Ganesan's niece, Madhavi Krishnan is famed classical Bharatanatyam dancer and ex-Indian film actress and the first female recipient of Singapore's Cultural Medallion in 1979.